Blog

-The issue is that if you don’t understand well what each one means or what they represent, you’ll come to some very wrong conclusions, potentially leading to performance degradation instead of achieving consistent performance.
+The issue comes up when your team doesn’t understand what each metric means or represents.
+Wrong conclusions follow, leading to performance degradation instead of consistent performance.

 The Importance of Analyzing Data as a Graph